 Well, there is a more fun and interesting way to get the flavor and benefits of salt and that is to grill on a salt block.
 This is basically a block of Pink Himalayan salt.
 The salt is hand-mined from the beautiful Khewra salt mines in the northern region of Pakistan.

 Miners excavate pink salt from mines using traditional methods.
 This ensures that the original form of this salt remains intact.
 Then big salt chunks are passed to the manufacturers who cut and shape them and make cooking salt blocks of different sizes and thickness.
-You can visit this website to learn more about salt blocks.

 These blocks have all the benefits of pink Himalayan salt which is said to be the purest, most chemical-free salt available.
 This salt has about 84 minerals and trace elements that are essential for the overall well-being of the human body.
 When you cook on these blocks, the minerals get added to your food and make it more flavorful and nutritious.